 The Washington Redskins selected Howard fourth overall in the 1992 NFL Draft.
 Howard spent three years with Washington, then moved on to the Jacksonville Jaguars – with whom he scored the first game-winning touchdown in team history – the Green Bay Packers, Oakland Raiders and Detroit Lions.
 He was selected to the Pro Bowl in 2000 while playing with the Lions.

 Howard had 92 receptions as a wide receiver in his first four years.
-His 870 punt return yards in a single season and 99-yard kickoff return in the 1997 Super Bowl remain NFL records.
-With the memorable postseason kickoff return, he became the first and only player on special teams to be named Super Bowl MVP.
+His 870 punt return yards in a single season remain a NFL record.
+With a memorable postseason kickoff return of 99-yards in the 1997 Super Bowl, he became the first and only player on special teams to be named Super Bowl MVP.
 Also in 1996, Howard led the NFL in punt returns, punt return average and punt returns for touchdowns, and he tacked on 460 kickoff return yards and 95 receiving yards on 13 catches.